Elijah-Phifer/PlanetSim/README.md

 # User Manual for the Planet Orbit Simulator

 This user manual will guide you through setting up and running the Planet Orbit Simulator using the provided files.
-We’ll cover the necessary package installation, usage, and examples from `sim.jl` and `3dGifAnimation.jl`.  ---
+We’ll cover the necessary package installation, usage, and examples.
+---

 ## 1. Prerequisites and Setup  Before running the simulator, you need to have Julia installed.
 Follow these steps to install Julia and set up your environment.